rtsio/websocket-trading-bot/README.md

 }
 ```

+Runs on port 8090 by default.
 Supports multiple trades at once, one per productId (for simplicity).

 #### Trading logic